 Top-level domain | .tz |

-History of the Tanzanian Flag
+History of the Tanzanian flag

 The current flag of Tanzania was adopted on June 30, 1964, shortly after the union of Tanganyika and Zanzibar to form the United Republic of Tanzania.
 It combines elements from the flags of both Tanganyika and Zanzibar, symbolizing the merger of these two territories into a single nation.
 The design was created to represent the newly formed country's unity, diversity, and aspirations.

-Symbolism and Design of the Tanzanian Flag
+Symbolism and design of the Tanzanian flag

 Each element of the Tanzanian flag carries deep symbolic meaning, reflecting the country's natural resources, geographical features, and cultural heritage.
 The green triangle at the top represents the lush vegetation and agricultural wealth of Tanzania.
 It symbolizes the country's fertile land and its potential for sustainable development.